Professional Growth and Development

 - Number of Sabbaticals Granted

 The number of sabbatical leaves granted each year will be determined by the FADC Committee in consultation with the Vice President for Academic Affairs.
-The total number of faculty members on leaves normally should not exceed 10 percent of the total full-time teaching staff in any single year.
+The total number of faculty members on leaves normally should not exceed 10 percent of the total full-time teaching faculty in any single year.

 - Leave Period